 The pocket prairie between the path and the creek contains a depression that is a natural bioswale that retains water in the landscape.
 It is easy to see because the Mexican sycamore (Platanus mexicana) trees planted here require more water than other native trees.
 In 2016, the prairie was seeded with 25 species and planted with 25 species.
 Now, botanists have identified over 180 species of native plants.
 On the west side of the path, purple-flowering Texas sage (Leucophyllum frutescens), Chinquapin oaks (Quercus muhlenbergii), and evergreen Cherokee sedge (Carex cherokeensis) are planted.

 Continue N along path to the corner of HDB

 11. Pocket Prairie Continues

 GPS +30.278231, -97.734258

 The prairie and native landscape is the first of its kind and size in Austin.
-See what is blooming and in season with the PRAIRIE IDENTIFICATION GUIDE.
+See what is blooming and in season with the PRAIRIE IDENTIFICATION GUIDE and take a moment to identify native bees and other pollinators or learn to watch butterflies.
+Check out content from the Jha Lab for more information on pollinators.
 On the building behind (HDB), note the evergreen Texas mountain laurels (Sophora secundiflora) with flowers that 'trip' bees into spreading pollen and the self-attaching hacienda creeper (Parthenocissus sp), a vine related to Virginia creeper and discovered recently in Mexico.

-Continue N and then walk onto bridge to look N
+Continue N and then walk to middle of bridge to look N

 12. Historic Watson House